Why children need discipline

 Be reasonable when it comes to the house rules.
 Involve your child as much as possible in compiling them and before making each rule, think about whether it’s really necessary and whether you might be effectively setting traps for him by laying down laws he can’t possibly stick to.
 Make sure your rules are appropriate for his age and accept that you might need to be more flexible as he gets older and needs more independence.

-Young children have very little self-control, so don’t leave temptation in his way.
-Let’s face it: if he can reach the snack jar he’s sure to raid it half an hour before his dinner is ready!
-Avoid having to discipline him for it by not leaving behavior booby traps in his path – instead create an environment that promotes good behavior.
+Young children have very little self-control, so don’t leave temptation in their way.
+Let’s face it: if they can reach the snack jar they're sure to raid it half an hour before dinner is ready!
+Avoid having to discipline them for it by not leaving behaviour booby traps in their path – instead create an environment that promotes good behaviour.

 Reframe your discipline vocabulary.
 For example, instead of saying “Josh, don’t snatch that toy from Cody”, say “It’s Cody’s turn to play with that toy now, Josh”.
 In this way you’re telling your child what to do instead of constantly telling him what not to do.